lstejskal/adapi/README.markdown

 Adapi is *still in development* and not nearly done yet!
 Version 1.0.0 should have all planned functionality.

+Adapi supports the latest version of AdWords API: *v201206*.

 ## Installation

 `gem install adapi`